 Posole is a hearty and delicious soup.
-Made with simple ingredients, throw it in the slow cooker for a delicious and warm soup when you get home from a cold day at work.
+Made with simple ingredients, throw Slow Cooker Chicken Posole together for a delicious and warm soup when you get home from a cold day at work.

 Hominy.
 How awesome is this?
 I mean, it’s the stuff that makes grits.
 How can you NOT like that?
 I love grits ergo I love hominy.

 Posole.
 This is the term many cultures have used to name hominy.
 It is also the name of this dish, as best as I can find out.
 It is normally a pork dish, but I wanted to make it chicken.
 Because that’s what I had…chicken.

 Hominy is perfect straight out of the can with a little butter, salt and pepper.
 There’s a recipe out there that you can make arepas with it.
 I haven’t really tried that yet, but it’s on my list.
 You can mash them like potatoes.
 They can go into corn bread or corn pudding, just like corn.
 Go figure!